edsangel/table-rotation/README.md

 ## I. Concept

-The application parses the provided CSV, converting the `json` rows into two-dimentional arrays and validating if the arrays (tables) are valid.
+The application parses the provided CSV, converting the `json` data into two-dimentional arrays and checking if the arrays (tables) are valid for rotation.
 The validity relies on the following criteria:
 1. could have at least 1 data (won't be rotated); or
 2. if more than 1 data, it should make up a perfect square